Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Introduction

 where $R$ is the usual Ricci scalar curvature.
-Thus, when the physical space is interpreted as a manifold, the Lagrangian density of the free field contains terms corresponding to non-gravitational interactions [4,6].
+Comparing with GR we see that the Lagrangian density of the free field contains additional terms.
+These terms correspond to quantum corrections to our manifold (classical) interpretation of physical space [4,6].

 The motion of a free particle or photon in the inertial coordinate system is given by where $-ds^2=\eta_{ij}dx^i dx^j$.
 This equation when transformed to internal coordinates, $x^I$ is

 where the right hand side of this equation is zero when there are no internal forces.
 Since $\eta_{IJ}$ corresponds to the flat metric, we naturally interpret the right hand side of (6) as a force.
 The $\Lambda^i_I$ are thus internal fields that via $\Lambda^i_{I,J}$ correspond to electroweak and strong interactions.
 In the manifold view, with coordinates $x^\alpha$ equation (6) becomes The right hand is partly generated from the internal forces since from (3) one sees that this equation of motion depends on $\Lambda^i_{I,\nu}$.